Thursday, June 27, 2013

 Review

 Hello, blog-viewers.
 It's me, Film Guru Lad.
-I am here to show you a review I like to talk about that most people have considered the best movie of 1994.
+I am here to present a review of what most people have considered the best movie of 1994.
 No, we are not talking about The Lion King.
 I have already done that one, and it is not the overly dramatic Shawshank Redemption or the R-rated violent crime movie Pulp Fiction.
 Have you guessed it yet?
 It's the pivotal FORREST GUMP.
-My interpretation of this film is about an adventurous man going through self-discovery.
+My interpretation of this film is about an adventurous man on a journey of self-discovery.
 His adventure takes us through different life experiences, such as the Vietnam War, meeting JFK (John F. Kennedy) and his loving relationship with his love interest, Jenny.

 This film has seemingly taken ideas from other films, such as Being There and Born on the Fourth of July.
 I don't consider FORREST GUMP the greatest masterpiece some moviegoers have labelled.
 It has been a worthy film.
 Either see it on Blu-ray/DVD or simultaneously watch it on the television channel or again if you already saw it first.